CoreyTrask/BotPolicies/README.md

 # Bot Policies

-Legal documentation, Terms of Service, and Privacy Policy for the **SCR Auto Scheduling Bot Suite**.
+Terms of Service and Privacy Policy for the **SCR Auto Scheduling Bot Suite**.

 ## 📄 Live Documents